Fahadkhan2450/Autism-Prediction-Model/README.md

 XGBoost Classifier

-Each model was trained using a train-test split, and evaluated using:
+Each model was evaluated using:

-Accuracy
+Accuracy score

-Classification Report
-Confusion Matrix
+Confusion matrix

+Classification report (precision, recall, F1-score)

 4. Hyperparameter Tuning
-Used RandomizedSearchCV to tune model parameters.
+Applied RandomizedSearchCV to optimize model parameters

-Selected the best combination of hyperparameters for each model.
+Identified best-performing configuration for each model

-5. Evaluation
+5. Model Deployment
-Compared performance of all three models on the same test set.
-XGBoost Classifier performed best in terms of precision and overall accuracy.
+Saved the trained model using pickle

+Developed a FastAPI backend to serve predictions via an API endpoint

+Built a Streamlit web application to collect user input and display predictions interactively

+Dockerized the FastAPI backend for scalable and portable deployment